bhavinc/multimodal-concepts/README.md

 The requirements/dependencies are mentioned in `requirements.txt`.

+`get_model_features.py` To get all the representations of all the models.
+It will generate a dict with all the representations.

 `kamitani_utils.py` demonstrates how to use the beta files (obtained after GLM) and the latent representations of the images (obtained from models).
 You can adapt this file as per your requirements.
+The beta files can be found on the figshare [here](link)

 `main_analysis.py` can be used to replicate/reproduce all the results shown in the paper.
 The file creates 3 plots -- a normalized version, a non-normalized version, and a modality-specific version.
 It takes configuration from the `config.yaml` file.
 Please update that file as desired before running `main_analysis.py`.

+`config.yaml` shows all the configuration for a particular run.
+Please edit this file depending on the layers you wish to look at.